-Non-Immigrant Visa Overstays and Consular Shopping Bars
+Overstaying a Non-Immigrant Visa and the Consular Shopping Bar Rule

 If you have a non-immigrant visa to stay in the U.S. for a temporary period, you should make sure that you know the length of your authorized stay.
 You can find it on your I-94 document, which is available online at the website of the Customs and Border Protection agency.
 Staying slightly beyond the allowed time period can result in adverse consequences, even though immigration authorities are not likely to forcibly remove you from the U.S.

 Most Form I-539 applicants must pay a $370 filing fee and an $85 biometric services fee.

 Sometimes a foreign national will be able to extend the length of their visa by filing an extension application with USCIS.
 This involves submitting Form I-539 before your current authorized stay expires.
 Many foreign nationals who are working for a foreign employer in the U.S. apply for extensions if their employer needs them to continue handling a project related to their job.
 Unfortunately, the USCIS review process is lengthy and often delayed.
 If USCIS approves your application for an extension after your current authorized stay ends, the extension will provide uninterrupted coverage from the end of the current authorized stay.
 (In other words, there are no gaps.)
 If USCIS denies your application for an extension after your current authorized stay ends, you must leave the country promptly to avoid violating immigration laws.